onedarnleyroad/generator-one-craft/README.md

 Pretty straightforward, this is your SASS compiler.
 The latter simply omits sourcemaps, and minifies.
 Tweak the `serve` bit below if you prefer this - but something like [Minimee](https://github.com/johndwells/craft.minimee) may do the compression for us.
 Sourcemaps are useful for development, and probably a negligible bloat to the filesize of the compiled CSS.

+### SVGs

+    $ gulp svg

+Runs through `src/svg` folder, finds SVGs and compiles them into one symbols SVG.
+Our default `_layout.html` has a visually hidden div, which then inlines this SVG.
+You can then output SVGs with the `<use>` tag eg:

+    <svg xmlns="http://www.w3.org/2000/svg" class="facebook"><use xlink:href="#facebook"></use></svg>

+Would output the `facebook.svg` file.
+Be careful, as this uses ID tags, that this doesn't clash with IDs that you use in HTML.

 ### Images

 	$ gulp images